UniMath/agda-unimath/src/foundation/connected-types.lagda.md

   {l : Level} (A : UU l) → is-inhabited A → is-connected neg-one-𝕋 A is-neg-one-connected-is-inhabited A a = is-connected-succ-is-connected-eq a (λ x y → is-neg-two-connected (x ＝ y))

+is-inhabited-is-neg-one-connected :
+  {l : Level} (A : UU l) → is-connected neg-one-𝕋 A → is-inhabited A is-inhabited-is-neg-one-connected A (a , _) = a
 ```